ComposableFi/composable/book/src/products/technical-stack-overview.md

  The [Routing Layer](https://dali.devnets.composablefinance.ninja/products/routing-layer.html) is our pathway execution layer that assesses all of the possibilities for a given action (e.g taking out a loan of 1,000 USDC) across all potential layers and chains and selects the optimal pathway for a user.
 This layer will be crypto-economically secured, with incentives provided for actors to properly select the best routes for user actions.
 Thus, this layer will act as a function aggregator, providing optimal services to users without them having to scour the entire expanse of the DeFi space themselves for the most promising opportunities.

+### The Infrastructure Layer
+The infrastructure layer consists of the dual Kusama and Polkadot parachains (Picasso and Composable) that undergird the Composable ecosystem, and its pallet architecture, which is leveraged for the development of applications.
+The parachains provide enhanced security, customizability and blockchain efficiency.
+The XCVM’s contract layer will be built as a pallet (Pallet — XCVM), which means developers will have the ability to write contracts that interface with and call the underlying primary, secondary and tertiary pallets hosted on our parachains.

 ### The Modular Transfer Availability Layer